How I Work

 Some people find therapy helpful from the very first session.
 For others, it’s more gradual, with changes becoming clearer over time.
 And sometimes, it may not feel like the right fit — and that’s okay.
 Finding what feels right for you is part of the process.

-• You don’t need to be certain before starting therapy.
-Often, people come with a sense that something doesn’t feel quite right, or a curiosity about themselves and their experiences.
+Often, people come with a sense that something doesn’t feel quite right, a curiosity about themselves and their experiences, or simply a wish for somewhere to speak openly.

 • Yes, I offer a free consultation to give us the opportunity to speak before starting therapy.